What makes Go different from other languages?

 Explanation

-One thing that you should know in the first is that Go programs are composed by package.
+One thing that you should know in the first is that Go programs are composed by package

-package <pkgName> (In this case is package main) tells us this source file belongs to main package, and the keyword main tells us this package will be compiled to a program instead of package files whose extensions are .a.
+tells us this package will be compiled to a program instead of package files whose extensions are .a

-In order to print Hello, world…, we called a function called Printf.
-This function is coming from fmt package, so we import this package in the third line of source code, which is import "fmt"
+package, so we import this package in the third line of source code, which is import "fmt"

 The way to think about packages in Go is similar to Python, and there are some advantages: Modularity (break up your program into many modules) and reusability (every module can be reused in many programs).
 We just talked about concepts regarding packages, and we will make our own packages later.